ncullen93/docs/README.md

   is because all two-hashmark headers are displayed in the right sidebar of ants.dev/docs to allow users to navigate within articles.

+- in other words, don't use underlines to specify headers or bold-ness

+- github-flavored markdown is supported so anything that looks good on github should look good on ants.dev.
+If it doesn't, file an issue.

 - using R markdown (.Rmd) is OK but they need to be converted to markdown to be useable.

 ## Other notes